 Since making exceptional content is hard and expensive, creators look for shortcuts.
 They use sensationalistic, attention-grabbing titles and opinions to grab clicks, often from readers who are intrigued or outright appalled by the title or whatever visual they have to click on.

 With time, the public has become aware of these tactics and they've been labelled "clickbait" since at least 2006.
-This ubiquity has lead many creators to discuss clickbait more openly and use the obnoxiousness of Clickbait as a source of humor.
-Since Clickbait thrives in Web Original content, those creators tend to discuss these tactics the most.
+This ubiquity has led many creators to discuss clickbait more openly and use the obnoxiousness of clickbait as a source of humor.
+Since clickbait thrives in Web Original content, those creators tend to discuss these tactics the most.

 You won't believe the shocking list a group of tropers made of these examples!